- Tour Plan

 During our way back, we visit a lagoon that is packed by Hoatzins known as pre-historic birds due its appearance, most of the bird sights here are also ; Brazilian Teals, Southern Lapwings, Flycatchers, Amazon, Green Kingfishers, Little, Lineated and Spot Breasted Woodpeckers, Gray Breasted and Rufous Sided Crake, Capped Heron, Little Cuckoo, Silvered Antbird, Amazonian Antpitta and many more.
 Continuing the journey back we start climbing the Andes and arriving in Cusco at night.

 More about this tour

-Peru is one of the worlds mega diverse countries and exciting destinations for the visitors interested in wildlife, archeology and living heritage, in fact Manu park its supporting large number of species of birds and wide range of different habitats, this diverse makes it a country of contrast for the visitors, whom can experience the world most diverse tropical rainforest, high mountain and grasslands to mention some of the main habitats that this trips reveals.
+Peru is one of the worlds megadiverse countries and exciting destinations for the visitors interested in wildlife, archeology and living heritage, in fact Manu park its supporting a large number of species of birds and wide range of different habitats, this diverse makes it a country of contrast for the visitors, whom can experience the world most diverse tropical rainforest, high mountain, and grasslands to mention some of the main habitats that these trips reveal.

 Provided at the lodge

 |Experience has taught us that Wellies are by far the most appropriate footwear for your time in the Jungle.
 You'll hopefully have noticed we asked for your shoes size on the application form; this is so we can buy you some new ones in Cusco ready for your departure so you don't have to lug them with you.
 However, please be aware that is difficult to get Wellington boots over European size 43 so if that's you please ensure you bring some with you.|